A timeline of Britney Spears and Sam Asghari’s relationship as they head for divorce

 They did not address the rumours, but continued to give fans glimpses into how they spent their time together, which included horse-rising, boating and exercising.

-Around this time, the #FreeBritney campaign became more widespread after fans became concerned for Spears’ wellbeing when she cancelled a planned Las Vegas residency and announced she was taking an “indefinite work hiatus”.
+Around this time, the #FreeBritney campaign became more widespread after fans became concerned for Spears’s wellbeing when she cancelled a planned Las Vegas residency and announced she was taking an “indefinite work hiatus”.

 In August that year, a lawyer for Spears filed a document seeking substantial changes to the conservatorship “in order to reflect the major changes in her current lifestyle and her stated wishes”.